CPTPP partner: Mexico

 - environmental services.

-- New commitments on temporary entry of business people will make it easier for certain categories of Canadian business people to temporarily work in Mexico, including high-skilled Canadian professionals and technicians as well as spouses.
+- New commitments on temporary entry of business people make it easier for certain categories of Canadian business people to temporarily work in Mexico, including high-skilled Canadian professionals and technicians as well as spouses.

 - The CPTPP also provides robust and enforceable provisions on labour and environment.